 The Clean Water Branch posts three types of advisories.
 Brown Water Advisories are related to storm water discharges into coastal waters.
-High Indicator Bacteria Advisories are notifications of exceedances of Single Sample Maximums (104 CFU/100ml) in accordance with the BEACH ACT.
+High Indicator Bacteria Advisories are notifications of exceedances of 130 CFU/100ml in accordance with the BEACH ACT.
 Sewage Spill Advisories pertains to sewage discharges into coastal waters.

 - General Health Advisory

 - Integrated Report and Total Maximum Daily Loads